GonaRahmaniani/GenderBias/README.md

 3. Run the file 'word_bins.py' This file creates graphs using the data that was calculated previously with 'strength_count.py'.

-4. Run the file 'word_percentage_graphs.py'
+4. Run the file 'word_percentage_graphs.py' once for Feminine words and once for Masculine words.
+This file grabs the data from the charts created previously with 'word_percentage_top.py' and grabs the words that appear in all three charts, turning the data into graphs.